UFC Fight Night: Rockhold vs Philippou: Predictions & Analysis

 A few statistical edges stand out.
 Vallie-Flagg throws significantly more leather — a 1.8 sig. strike per minute gap.
 Silverio is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Silverio has tighter striking defense, making opponents miss more often.

 The Pick: Elias Silverio over Isaac Vallie-Flagg.
-We're leaning Silverio here at 71%, a solid but not overwhelming edge.
+The model is firm on this one: Silverio at 79%.

 Trevor Smith vs Brian Houston